Authentic Lessons for 21st Century Learning

 Engage

-Students watch a demo of a mini biogas digester, a "burping bottle."
+Students observe a demo of a mini biogas digester, a "burping bottle."

 Explore

-Students design their own experiments to test variables in biogas production.
+Students design and conduct their own experiments to test variables in biogas production.

 Explain

-Students watch videos and read about the science behind the biogas production process and continue collecting data from their experiments.
+Students watch videos, read about the science of biogas, and continue collecting experimental data.

 Extend